Honolulu Park Place

 No analysis available

-I searched for wording that would indicate a saltwater or saline pool.
-The pool is described as heated, resort-style, lap pool, or with spa/hot tub features, but nothing identifies it as salt water.
+I searched for salt-water pool terminology such as saltwater, saline, or salt pool.
+The pool is described as heated, resort-style, lap, or whirlpool, but not as salt water.

 No analysis available